-- 1. Room and board in a Hospice while the Member is an inpatient. - 2.
+- 1. Room and board in a Hospice while the Member is Inpatient. - 2.
 Occupational therapy. - 3.
 Speech-language therapy. - 4.
-The rental of medical equipment while the Terminally Ill Member is in a Hospice Care Program to the extent that these items would have been covered under the Contract if the Member had been confined in a hospital. - 5.
+The rental of medical equipment while the Terminally Ill Member is in a Hospice Care Program to the extent that these items would have been covered under the Contract if the Member had been confined in a Hospital. - 5.
 Medical, palliative, and supportive care, and the procedures necessary for pain control and acute and chronic symptom management. - 6.
-Counseling the Member regarding his or her terminal illness. - 7.
-Terminal Illness Counseling of the Member's Immediate Family.

-8. Bereavement Counseling.
+Counseling the Member regarding the Member's terminal illness. - 7.
+Terminal Illness Counseling of the Member's Immediate Family. - 8.
+Bereavement Counseling.